 Social distancing Workers in the construction industry should follow the guidance on Social Distancing .
 Where they cannot work from home, they must follow guidance on Meeting With Others Safely and Safer Travel while travelling to and from work and while at work.
-Shielding has been paused for those deemed to be clinically extremely vulnerable .
-If reintroduced in an area by the local authority, workers will receive a new formal shielding notification and advised not to go to work.
-Self-isolation Anyone who: • Has a high temperature, a new continuous cough, or a loss of, or change in, their normal sense of taste or smell; Is within 10 days of receiving a positive Coronavirus (Covid-19) test result; • Is within 14 days of the day when the first member of their household or support bubble showed symptoms of Coronavirus (Covid-19) or received a positive test result; • Has returned from a country that is not on the travel corridors list and is required to quarantine for 14 days; or Has been contacted by the NHS Test & Trace Service; must follow the guidance on self-isolation and should not come to site.
+Anyone who is clinically extremely vulnerable to Coronavirus (Covid-19) should follow the latest guidance on shielding .
+Self-isolation Anyone who has: symptoms of Coronavirus (Covid-19); received a positive Coronavirus (Covid-19) test result; a member of their household or support bubble showing symptoms of Coronavirus (Covid-19) or with a positive test result; returned from a country that is not on the travel corridor list; or been contacted by the NHS Test &amp; Trace Service; must follow the guidance on self-isolation and should not come to site.
+It is a legal requirement to self-isolate in the event of a positive test result or when told to do so by NHS Test &amp; Trace If someone falls ill If a worker develops symptoms of Coronavirus (Covid-19) whilst at work, they should: Ensure their manager or supervisor is informed Return home immediately Avoid touching anything

-If someone falls ill If a worker develops a high temperature, a new continuous cough, or a loss of, or change in, their normal sense of taste or smell while at work, they should: Ensure their manager or supervisor is informed Return home immediately Avoid touching anything • Cough or sneeze into a tissue and put it in a bin, or if they do not have tissues, cough and sneeze into the crook of their elbow.
-They should get a Coronavirus (Covid-19) test.
+• Cough or sneeze into a tissue and put it in a bin, or if they do not have tissues, cough and sneeze into the crook of their elbow.
+They should get a Coronavirus (Covid-19) test .
 They must follow Stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection and not return to site until they have received a negative test result or, in the event of a positive test result, until they have completed their period of self-isolation and are no longer unwell.
-Sites that are informed of more than one confirmed case within 14 days will need to contact their local Public Health England protection team.
-Further information can be found in the 'What to do if a worker has Covid-19 or has to self-isolate' flowchart.
+Sites that identify five or more cases within 14 days will need to contact their local Public Health England protection team.
+Further information can be found in the 'What to do if a worker has Covid-19 or has to self-isolate' flowchart .